Get

 Image Credit: Chuanchai-KOB, Shutterstock

-4. Contact Your Vet
+4. Contact a Vet

-If your dog has been in a fight, it is very important that you contact your vet to arrange for them to be seen.
+If your dog has been in a fight, it is very important that you contact a vet to arrange for them to be seen.
 Even if your dog appears to be fine and you cannot see any injuries, it is very important that they get checked out as there are lots of things that could have happened that are not visible or very obvious.

 Hidden injuries can include dog bite puncture wounds.
 These can seem small on the surface of the skin, but they may go a lot deeper than is visible to the naked eye.
 If left untreated this can lead to serious complications.
 Shock is another hidden complication of dog fight injuries.

 Some injuries can only be diagnosed by a vet, usually equipment such as X-rays or ultrasound scanners.
 Some injuries may appear mild, but they can quickly escalate into more serious injuries if the correct treatment is not given at an appropriate time.
-Your vet will be able to give your dog a full examination and determine the most suitable treatment for them.
+The vet will be able to give your dog a full examination and determine the most suitable treatment for them.
 If your dog is very stressed after the incident or is frightened, they may not tolerate anyone examining them.

 5. Clean Any Wounds

-This step depends on how quickly you can get to your vet and how serious the wounds are.
+This step depends on how quickly you can get to a vet and how serious the wounds are.
 If it is going to be in a matter of minutes, then it is far better to get your dog to the professionals first before attempting to do anything.
 If it is going to be a longer amount of time before you can get to a vet, you can try and clean any wounds if your dog will tolerate it.

 For minor superficial wounds (just present on the surface of the skin and no deeper) you can clean the area.
 It is best to use a mild antiseptic solution if you have any.
 You must be gentle when doing this, so you do not hurt your dog or cause more harm.
 If there is any bleeding, light pressure from a clean gauze can be applied.
 It is important to monitor the wound for signs of infection such as swelling, redness pus, or other discharge.

 Bites and wounds are very likely to become infected due to the bacteria dogs carry in their mouths.
-Your vet will be able to clean the wound properly, give the necessary antibiotics, and administer important pain relief.
+The vet will be able to clean the wound properly, give the necessary antibiotics, and administer important pain relief.

 Woman doing first aid to her white dog at home